010203le/batch-encode-and-mux/README.md

 # batch-encode-and-mux

-It can create batch.bat for batch encode and mux the video with source's audio, subs, chapters ...
+It can create `batch.vpy` and `batch.bat` for batch encode and mux the video with source's audio, subs, chapters ...

+batch.vpy : scripts with every episode.

+batch.bat : batch encode and mux.

 # usage
 1. Copy `main.py` and open it to set your own path and encoder command.